Inventory (library and archive)

+In the context of libraries and archives, an inventory refers to a detailed list or record of the items, materials, or resources held within a collection.

+Overview

-An inventory is the one method that libraries and archives use to determine whether some items in their collection are in need of preservation or conservation activities.
+It helps to document and organize the contents, making it easier for staff to manage, locate, and track items.
+An inventory typically includes information such as titles, authors, publication dates, call numbers, and other relevant details about each item in the collection.
+It is the one method that libraries and archives use to determine whether some items in their collection are in need of preservation or conservation activities.
 A modern inventory might involve examining item by item with a barcode scanner and a laptop, with the objective of adjusting bibliographic and item records in theirs and OCLC's WorldCat databases.
 Using a laptop and handheld bar code reader will "reduce human error and inconsistencies, while helping to maintain staff concentration and enthusiasm for the project".

 Print materials in the digital age, though dramatically decreased in size compared to e-print materials, are still valuable components of a library's collection.
 Increasing print material's accessibility, and reducing user frustration, make the inventory process an effective tool in improving library service quality.
 "When library users are unable to find materials in the expected locations, they lose confidence in the library catalog as well as in the library itself".
 Missing or mislabeled books have a direct impact on the quality of library services.
 Maintaining the stacks through inventories and shelf reading can mitigate staff time lost searching for missing or mislabeled items.